andrew/ultimate-awesome/README.md

 - [practice-bigdata-programming-courses](https://github.com/labex-labs/practice-bigdata-programming-courses) - [Big Data Programming Courses] This repository collects 2 of programming courses for Big Data.
 The Big Data learning path involves mastering key technologies like Hadoop, Hive, and NoSQL databases.
 Hadoop provides a foundation for distributed storage and processing, while Hive allows SQL-like que.
 - [practice-cpp-programming-projects](https://github.com/labex-labs/practice-cpp-programming-projects) - [Practice C++ Programming Projects] This repository collects 2 of programming projects for C++.
 In this path, you will learn and practice basic C++ programming.
 Then, you will implement C++ image processing, C++Web servers, Markdown parsers, memory pools, and Docker container management tools.
 By.
 - [practice-c-programming-courses](https://github.com/labex-labs/practice-c-programming-courses) - [C Programming Courses] This repository collects 3 of programming courses for C. C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that map efficien.
-- [practice-c-programming-projects](https://github.com/labex-labs/practice-c-programming-projects) - [Practice C Programming Projects] This repository collects 19 of programming projects for C. C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
-By design, C provides constructs that .
 - [practice-css-programming-courses](https://github.com/labex-labs/practice-css-programming-courses) - [CSS Programming Courses] This repository collects 3 of programming courses for CSS.
 CSS is a language that describes the style of an HTML document.
 It's used to make web pages look good and work well on different devices.
 In this skill tree, you'll learn how to use CSS to style your web pages.
 - [practice-css-programming-projects](https://github.com/labex-labs/practice-css-programming-projects) - [Practice CSS Programming Projects] This repository collects 50 of programming projects for CSS.
 CSS is a language that describes the style of an HTML document.
 It's used to make web pages look good and work well on different devices.
 In this skill tree, you'll learn how to use CSS to style your .
-- [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - [Cyber Security Programming Courses] This repository collects 6 of programming courses for Cyber Security.
-Gain practical skills in network mapping with Nmap, packet analysis with Wireshark, and ethical hacking methodologies using Kali Linux.
-Explore host discovery, port scanning, vulnerability a.
 - [practice-cysec-programming-projects](https://github.com/labex-labs/practice-cysec-programming-projects) - [Practice Cyber Security Programming Projects] This repository collects 5 of programming projects for Cyber Security.
 Gain practical skills in network mapping with Nmap, packet analysis with Wireshark, and ethical hacking methodologies using Kali Linux.
 Explore host discovery, port scanning, vuln.
 - [practice-data-science-programming-courses](https://github.com/labex-labs/practice-data-science-programming-courses) - [Data Science Programming Courses] This repository collects 6 of programming courses for Data Science.
 Data Science learning path involves mastering core technologies such as Python programming, statistics, and foundational machine learning concepts.
 Then, you progress to exploring data processin.
 - [practice-data-science-programming-projects](https://github.com/labex-labs/practice-data-science-programming-projects) - [Practice Data Science Programming Projects] This repository collects 87 of programming projects for Data Science.
 Data Science learning path involves mastering core technologies such as Python programming, statistics, and foundational machine learning concepts.
 Then, you progress to exploring da.